 It is important to consider the requirements of the National Construction Code if building within a coastal environment as additional requirements will apply in relation to mortar specification and corrosion projection for steel components.
 These considerations will ensure maximum durability for masonry brick wall or fence.

-If you have any questions regarding your proposed brick screen wall, get in touch with us to discuss your requirements with one of our structural engineers and to obtain a free quote.
+If you have any questions regarding a proposed brick fence or other structural engineering requirements, get in touch with us to discuss your requirements with one of our structural engineers and to obtain a free quote.

 Engineering Plans Australia